Nem-GDev/swarm-pathfinding-sim/README.md

 Where `%ADDRESS%` is the address to the `vcpkg.cmake` in the root folder of your vcpkg installation.

-And build the project with cmake: `cmake -B build -S "%PATH_TO_CLONED_REPO%" --preset RelWithDebInfo`
+And build the project with cmake: `cmake -B build -S "%PATH_TO_PROJECT_ROOT%" --preset RelWithDebInfo`

 ## Notes